 - Employing the energies of volunteers in an optimal manner to support and serve them.

 - Mawid service: It is an electronic service provided by the Saudi Ministry of Health; To enable the beneficiary to book his appointments at primary health care centers and manage these appointments by modifying or canceling them, as well as managing his other appointments in any hospital he is referred to.

-- The (Seha) application: which provides remote medical consultations through video calling, text messages, or voice messages.
+- The (Seha) application: provides remote medical consultations through video calls, text messages, or voice messages.